 The tract is thought to excite flexor muscles and inhibit extensor muscles.

-The corticospinal tract is a descending neural pathway primarily concerned with motor function extending from the motor cortex down to synapse with motor neurones of the spinal cord.
+The corticospinal tract is a descending white matter tract primarily concerned with motor function extending from the motor cortex down to synapse with motor neurones of the spinal cord in the anterior horns.

 The cotton wool appearance is a plain film sign of Paget disease and results from thickened, disorganized trabeculae which lead to areas of sclerosis in a previously lucent area of bone, typically the skull.
 These sclerotic patches are poorly defined and fluffy.